phpMussel/phpMussel/readme.txt

-    Signature files marked with "_mussel" contain signatures that specifically are not sourced from ClamAV, signatures which, generally, I've either come up with myself and/or based on information gathered from various sources. belonging to the script from being accessed by non-authorised sources).
+    Signature files marked with "_mussel" contain signatures that specifically are not sourced from ClamAV, signatures which, generally, I've either come up with myself and/or based on information gathered from various sources.
     ~

                                   ~ ~ ~